OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 ## Create the OAuth client

 The first step is to create an OAuth client in Google.
 Open https://console.cloud.google.com/apis/credentials and select a project from the drop-down list, or create a new project.
-Then from the **Create Credentials** drop-down select the **OAuth Client ID** option:
+Next, from the **Create Credentials** drop-down select the **OAuth Client ID** option:

 ![](oauth-client-id.png "width=500")